alexanderkoller/pergamon/src/bibtypst-styles.typ

 /// under these keys as arguments to `refsection`, `print-bibliography`, and `format-reference`,
 /// respectively.
 #let format-citation-numeric(
+    /// The string that separates the author and year in the `p` citation form.
+    /// -> str
     citation-separator: ", ",

+    /// Wraps text in square brackets.
+The argument needs to be a function
+    /// that takes one argument (`str` or `content`) and returns `content`.
+    ///
+    /// It is essential that if the argument is `none`, the function must
+    /// also return `none`.
+This can be achieved conveniently with the `nn`
+    /// function wrapper, see @sec:package:utility.
+    ///
+    /// -> function
     format-brackets: nn(it => [[#it]])
   ) = {
   let formatter(reference-dict, form) = {